ntnhut/LeetSolve/docs/source/String/242_Valid_Anagram.md

 * `s` and `t` consist of lowercase English letters.

+### Follow up
-**Follow up**: What if the inputs contain Unicode characters?
+* What if the inputs contain Unicode characters?
 How would you adapt your solution to such a case?

 ## Solution 1: Rearrange both `s` and `t` into a sorted string